 Our lovely accommodation for the week was booked through Canopy and Stars, a true glamping experience in a dog-friendly safari tent.

 The tent slept 6 people, offered hot water, a wood-burning stove and even a hot tub.
 The most glamorous camping we have ever encountered.

 Although just a base in between our daytime adventures it was perfect for what we needed, and having the dogs was no problem at all.
 The hot tub was amazing for our achy bones after climbing Snowdon, the warm shower was everything after a chilly night and the wood-burning stove came in so handy - we even cooked pizza one night!

 Where to eat

-Jollys is a cafe and patisserie with views overlook the Anglesey coast and onto the mountains.
-The cakes were particularly yummy, the coffee was much needed and the dogs very welcomed.
+Jollys is a cafe and patisserie with views that overlook the Anglesey coast and onto the mountains.
+The cakes were particularly yummy, the coffee was much needed and the dogs were made very welcome.
 A water bowl was offered without even asking and the dogs enjoyed many fusses and strokes as people walked past.

 The Pier House Bistro, Anglesey